Skip to main content

 Why Add Buffer

-• Account for delays
+• Account for unexpected delays

 • Provide safety margin

-• Handle variability
+• Handle variability in transit times

 How Much Buffer